AOEpeople/techradar/radar/2024-06-01/opentofu.md

 tags:       [devops]
 ---

-[OpenTofu](https://opentofu.org/) is a open source, community driven fork of terraform in response to HashiCorps license changes.
-It's terraform 1.6 compatible and can act as a drop-in replacement.
-We watch development and ecosystem growth closely and evaluate a move from terraform to OpenTofu in some projects.
+[OpenTofu](https://opentofu.org/) is an open-source, community-driven fork of [Terraform](/platforms-and-aoe-services/terraform/) in response to HashiCorp's license changes.
+It's Terraform 1.6 compatible and can act as a drop-in replacement.
+We watch development and ecosystem growth closely and evaluate a move from Terraform to OpenTofu in some projects.